 Most online cross culture presentations are, at best, designed to just give information.
 Manu of these are ,sadly, ‘death by ppt‘.
 What they need is constant interaction: the freedom to ask questions when the question comes up.
 In fact, the group learning of an interactive workshop has more value than the lone candidate staring numbly into the screen without any way to resolve queries that may crop up during the one-way information overload process.

-3. Online cross culture are focused on information
+3. Online cross culture modules are focused on information

 Let’s move to content.
 While online cross culture courses are made with care, there is another inherent problem – they are playing to the gallery.
 The audience is everybody and therefore the content is very generic.
 Having ensured that the content is consumable by the lowest common denominators, most online cross culture presentations tread the straight and narrow path of knowledge with no special insights or no personalised content specific to the audience or relevant to their roles.
 For instance, most of these presentations will tell you what the social etiquettes of the other culture are but will not be able to tell you any specific reason or the underlying belief for a behaviour.
 A simple example would be some of our Indian customs which seem meaningless to an outsider (and even to some of us) but have deep-seated underlying and even scientific reasons.